Banking And Creditor’s Rights

 - Unsecured debt status

 To speak to an attorney at Myers & Myers, PLLC, concerning creditors’ rights in bankruptcy: fill out the contact form on this site.
-From our office in Livingston County, centrally located between Lansing and Detroit, we are able to serve clients throughout Michigan.
+We serve Michigan clients in Howell, Brighton and all of Livingston County.
+Our office is centrally located between Lansing and Detroit.